Late fees are standard business practice, but the amount you can legally charge depends heavily on where your client is located.

 One of the fastest ways to undermine a late fee policy is applying it inconsistently.

-If some clients receive reminders, some receive waivers, and others receive immediate fees with no communication, payment terms begin to feel negotiable instead of operational.
+If some clients receive reminders, some receive waivers, and others receive immediate fees with no communication, payment terms begin to feel negotiable.

 Operational consistency is what ultimately changes payment behavior over time.

-This is where autonomous AR workflows are becoming much more relevant for MSPs.
+This is where autonomous AR workflows are becoming more relevant for MSPs.

-The hardest part of late fee enforcement usually is not deciding whether to apply the fee.
-It is maintaining consistent communication, documentation, follow-up timing, and escalation across dozens or hundreds of invoices simultaneously.
+The hardest part of late fee enforcement is maintaining consistent communication, documentation, follow-up timing, and escalation across dozens or hundreds of invoices simultaneously.

 Platforms like FlexPoint automate that process directly inside the collections workflow: